imsamgarg/firebase_cached_image/README.md

   source: Source.server,
 ```

-If you want to fetch image from server only if it is updated after last fetched then set `checkForMetadataChange` to `true`.
+If you want to fetch image from server only if it is updated after last fetched then set `checkForMetadataChange` to `false`.

 ```dart
   checkForMetadataChange: true,